connorcasey93/Crowdfunding_ETL/README.md

   Create the Crowdfunding Database
 Create a new Postgres database, named crowdfunding_db.
-Use code in crowdfunding_db_schema.sql for this subsection Using crowdfunding_db_schema.sql to create the tables in the correct order to handle the foreign keys.
+Use code in crowdfunding_db_schema.sql for this subsection
+- Using crowdfunding_db_schema.sql to create the tables in the correct order to handle the foreign keys.
-Verify the table creation by running each SELECT statement seperately in from (code) Import each CSV file into its corresponding SQL table (in the order of category, subcategory,contacts, campaign ) Verify that each table has the correct data by running a SELECT statement for each from (code)
+- Verify the table creation by running each SELECT statement seperately in from project2_campaignquery.sql
+- Import each CSV file into its corresponding SQL table (in the order of category, subcategory,contacts, campaign)
+- Verify that each table has the correct data by running a SELECT statement for each from project2_campaignquery.sql